Confessions of a Entrepreneur

 We all have pivotal moments in our lives.
 Ones that set you on a trajectory without intention, but force you (or at least encourage you) to take action.
 While it was a gradual process, it started in my early twenties.
 I was fresh out of University and employed at my first corporate job.
 I was a graphic designer at a marketing company in western Canada.
 I'll admit, I was hugely naive.
 Who isn't at 22?
 I still had a LOT to learn, but I was "good" at my job.

 I cringe when I remember sitting in a lunchroom with my boss and coworkers.
 We were tossing around casual jokes and conversation.
 I don't even remember what the topic was, or what I said.
 Then it blindsided me.
 My boss, in a deadpan tone, called me stupid.
 Not once, but twice.
 This person was going through a rough time personally, so I'll give them that; but from that moment forward I vowed to never work in that type of environment again.
 The corporate world had revealed its true face and it wouldn't be the last time (because, that's reality).

 I've endured far more devastating comments and events in my life.
 Being called stupid is rather petty.
 I get that.
 However, that comment from the mouth of a respected mentor/leader haunted me for years.
 It directed me on a course that has simply allowed me to "do good work, with good people" on my own for the past decade.
 For that, I am very grateful.

 Not all workplaces are toxic.
-I have had hugely enriching experiences from being employed accross Canada; but if you've experienced one or a few of these environments, you've probably thought about going out on your own too.
+I have had hugely enriching experiences from being employed across Canada; but if you've experienced one or a few of these environments, you've probably thought about going out on your own too.
 Thankfully, the definition of work has changed drastically and there are countless opportunities to define and create what work looks like.
-The majority of my daily interactions are with people who are living a entrepreneur life, or making the leap and it's truly inspiring.
+The majority of my daily interactions are with people who are living an entrepreneurial life, or making the leap and it's truly inspiring.